 Visit the ISS Check-In webpage for instructions on how to access your New International Student Check-In online portal.
 You will be required to upload copies of your immigration documents and will be provided with information about how to receive your UB card, how to submit immunization forms, registering for classes and much more.

 We understand that Department of State suspended routine visa services worldwide in March 2020 due to the COVID-19 pandemic.
-As global conditions evolve, U.S. Embassies and Consulates are beginning a phased resumption of routine visa services.
+As global conditions evolve, U.S. Embassies and Consulates are adjusting their visa services.
 At this time all visa issuance questions should be directed to your local U.S. Consulate office.

 Information about visa appointment wait times and new updates can be found on the U.S. Department of States' website.

 First be sure to consider the late arrival deadline for the semester.
 For details on that refer to our New Students section.

 Please also stay in contact with your academic department and/or admissions team for updates specific to your academic program.